 How might we increase awareness about an accessible and viable alternative to fossil fuel?

 • Demonstrate DIY biodiesel production from locally generated waste product – french frier grease

 • Create and utilize public spectacle to raise awareness

 • Create educational documentary to reach broader audiences

 In 1994, there was little public awareness regarding biodiesel, let alone the use of french fryer grease, as a feedstock, to make it with.
 This byproduct of the American diet was either used in animal feed or discarded in landfills.

-Investigation into the emerging biofuels industry, contacting and securing interviews with industry and institutional leaders instrumental in advancing the technology and adoption of biodiesel.
+I contacted and secured interviews with industry and institutional leaders instrumental in advancing the technology and adoption of biodiesel.

 We documented the trip, equally sharing the various production roles.
 I co-wrote and co-edited the final documentary, Fat of the Land.
 The 60-minute piece screened at numerous festivals and venues, domestically and internationally, including the Museum of Modern Art.

 I taught workshops in multiple cities on biodiesel fuel making for beginners, utilizing locally collected waste grease.

 Today, waste grease is commonly recognized as a viable feedstock for biodiesel, to such an extent that, in some markets, it’s no longer considered a waste but valued as a commodity.